basilbiochem/basil/index.md

 The curriculum is flexible and can be adapted to match the available facilities, the strengths of the instructor and the learning goals of a course and institution.
 These lessons are often used as part of upper-level laboratory coursework with at least one semester of biochemistry as a pre-requisite or co-requisite.
 The lab has been designed for classes ranging from 10-24 students (working in teams of two or three) per lab section.
 This lesson can be adapted to laboratory courses for introductory biology, cell and molecular biology, or advanced biology labs.

+** In light of extenuating circumstances created by the Covid-19 pandemic, many instructors now find themselves suddenly teaching online.
+Please see the Resources for Online Teaching page under the Extras menu for more information about how the BASIL curriculum can be used in online instruction.**

 ## Additional Information for Instructors
 Additional information for instructors is available to registered university faculty.
 Learn more on our [instructor information page](https://basilbiochem.github.io/basil/guide/index.html).